Furosemide: 7 things you should know

-- Furosemide significantly increases urination by inhibiting the reabsorption of salts in the kidneys.
+- Furosemide significantly increases urination by inhibiting the reabsorption of sodium and chloride in the cells of the kidneys.
 It may be used to treat excessive fluid retention.

 - Furosemide belongs to the class of medicines known as loop diuretics.
 It is a potent loop diuretic.